 Timothy Malloy, J.D.
 STPP Faculty Director.
-Professor, UCLA Law School and Co-Director of the Frank G. Wells Environmental Law Clinic.
-Professor Malloy is also a member of the Frankel Center for Law and Policy and served on the California Chemicals Policy Advisory Committee for the California Policy Research Center.
+Professor, UCLA Law School.
+Professor Malloy is also a member of the Emmett Institute on Climate Change and the Environment and serves on the California Green Ribbon Science Panel.
+He has previously served on the California Chemicals Policy Advisory Committee for the California Policy Research Center.
 Prior to joining the Law School faculty, he was a U.S. EPA Assistant Regional Counsel.
 Professor Malloy’s research interests focus on the impact of environmental regulation on the diffusion of technology, the integration of pollution prevention, and the relationship between regulatory design and implementation and the structure of business organizations.
 He has engaged in extensive research and consulting regarding the diffusion of clean technology in the garment care industry.

 John Froines, Ph.D.
 STPP Faculty Director.
 Professor of Environmental Health Sciences, UCLA School of Public Health.
 Dr. Froines also served as the Chairman of California’s Scientific Review Panel, reviewing data on proposed toxic air contaminants to ensure the appropriate applications of science and risk assessment.
 Dr. Froines’ areas of expertise include chemical toxicology and exposure assessment.
 His research interests are diverse and include research regarding particulate air pollution and the qualitative and quantitative characterization of risk and mechanistic factors in occupational and environmental health.
 He has given special emphasis to hazard surveillance research and the use of chemical toxicology, biomarkers and toxic kinetics in the study of chemical carcinogenesis and cardiopulmonary endpoints.
 He has also conducted studies on the toxicity of arsenic, chromium and lead, and chaired the Subcommittee on Carcinogens for the National Toxicology Program.